sunfishcode/wasm-reference-manual/WebAssembly.md

    local declaration in the function.
  - A *current position*.

-> Implementations needn't create a literal array to store the locals, or literal stacks to manage values at execution time.
+> Implementations needn't create a literal vector to store the locals, or literal stacks to manage values at execution time.

 > These data structures are all allocated outside any linear-memory address space and are not any accessible to applications.